uniformdev/sitecore-jss-nuxtjs-starterkit/readme.md

 ### Quick test of the server-side

-Verify everything is working by making request to `http://your-sitecore-instance/api/map/uniform-jss`
+Verify everything is working by making request to `http://your-sitecore-instance/api/map/website` (or `http://your-sitecore-instance/api/map/uniform-jss` if you installed the sample site from this repo).

-> Please note that the last part of the url above (`uniform-jss`) corresponds to the site name.
+The last last part of the url above (`/website` or `/uniform-jss`) corresponds to the site name.
 So if you didn't deploy the sample JSS app from this repo using the steps above, this value will likely be different and will correspond to the site name your JSS app is associated with.
 If not sure, use `website`.

 The following response is expected (will be different if you are using another JSS app but JSON with the following structure is expected to be returned):